bradduthie/blog/_posts/2017-04-26-unified-theory-of-evolution.md

-equation describing allele frequency change in population genetics, the Robertson (1966) and breeder's equations (Lush 1937) of trait change in quantitative genetics, and Fischer's (1930) fundamental theorem of evolution.
+equation describing allele frequency change in population genetics, the Robertson (1966) and breeder's equations (Lush 1937) of trait change in quantitative genetics, and Fischer's (1930) fundamental theorem of natural selection.
 In all cases, Queller (2017) notes the additional assumptions that are required to use these equations, particularly that the second term of the Price equation equals zero meaning that no transmission bias exists.
 The end result is a synthesis that organises a set of equations that are familiar to evolutionary biologists in a way that follows logically from the fundamental equation of Price.

 Future directions for conceptual unification (**work in progress**)
 -------------------------------------------------------------------